 Difference #4: Sensors – One aspect of the abode that is pretty unique is the fact that the motion sensors are built with the ability to take photos as well.
 When sensors detect activity, they will send you a notification as well as photos taken rapidly after the initial point of detection.
 This means that there will be no more guessing about what exactly caused the alarm to go off, as you’ll have high-quality pictures all ready and waiting for your perusal any time you motion sensors detect unusual movement.
 The motion sensors on the Nest are much more straightforward, without that quirky camera functionality thrown into the mix.

 In addition to the motion sensor with the camera, the abode also has a long of equally creative options that all work together to keep your home secure.
-Glass Break and Vibration sensors, and Acoustic Glass Break sensors can work together in order to monitor the integrity of your windows.
+Glass Break and Vibration sensors, and Acoustic Glass Break sensor can work together in order to monitor the integrity of your windows.
 With detection ranging from the smallest vibrations to the ability to recognize the sound of shattered glass, your abode system will be well-equipped to keep things running smoothly.

 Slim Strip and Recessed Door sensors also offer a discreet way to monitor your entryways without being so obtrusive.
 By either drilling down into the frame or installing a thin strip on the wood yourself, you can enjoy the ultimate in home protection without making the existence of your home security system immediately obvious.